nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 every such group can decide to define its own policy that specifies what they consider to be proper use of this feature and enforce that policy internally.

-*For General consideration*: The current implementation of GitHub's "Team Discussions" is incongruent with the organization's policy.
+*For General consideration*: The current implementation of GitHub's Team Discussions is incongruent with the organization's policy.
 The maximal visibility of "public" threads is limited by GitHub to members of the org only, so they are not what the organization defines as public.
 Use of the "private" settings allows any team member to create a thread that is visible only to members